Kochen-Specker Contextuality: Quantum contextuality from a historical perspective

 \subsection{The relation between the KS and Bell theorems and the need for a theory-independent notion of noncontextuality}

-While Bell's theorem gained predicament among physicists and the general public after the experiment of \citet{Freedman:1972PRL}, \citet{Clauser:1976PRL,Clauser:1976NCB}, \citet{Aspect:1982PRL}, and others, and its applications to cryptography \cite{Ekert:1991PRL} and quantum information, the KS theorem was for a long time a subject that interested primarily philosophers of science and a few physicists concerned about the foundations of quantum mechanics.
+While Bell's theorem gained prominence among physicists and the general public after the experiment of \citet{Freedman:1972PRL}, \citet{Clauser:1976PRL,Clauser:1976NCB}, \citet{Aspect:1982PRL}, and others and its applications to cryptography \cite{Ekert:1991PRL} and quantum information, the KS theorem was for a long time a subject that interested primarily philosophers of science and a few physicists concerned about the foundations of quantum mechanics.

 The situation began to change in the 1990s.
-On the one hand, \citet{Peres:1990PLA,Peres:1991JPA,Peres:1992FP,Peres:1993} and \citet{Mermin:1990PRL,Mermin:1993RMP} simplified the proof of the KS theorem using a small number of two- and three-qubit observables, making the KS accessible to a wider audience.
-On the other hand, Mermin's Bell inequality \cite{Mermin90b} and his ``unified form for the major no-hidden-variables theorems'' \cite{Mermin:1990PRL,Mermin:1993RMP} connected the proof of \citet*[GHZ,][]{GHZ89} with Bell inequalities and the KS theorem, respectively.
-Similar connections between Bell and KS theorems had been found before by Kochen in a private communication to Shimony \cite{Stairs:1983PS,HR83}; \citet{Stairs:1983PS}, to whom Mermin acknowledges input \cite{Mermin:1993RMP}; and \citet{HR83}, see also \citet{Brown:1990FPH}.
+On the one hand, \citet{Peres:1990PLA,Peres:1991JPA,Peres:1992FP,Peres:1993} and \citet{Mermin:1990PRL,Mermin:1993RMP} simplified the proof of the KS theorem using a small number of two- and three-qubit observables, making the KS theorem accessible to a wider audience.
+On the other hand, Mermin's Bell inequality \cite{Mermin90b} and his ``unified form for the major no-hidden-variables theorems'' \cite{Mermin:1990PRL,Mermin:1993RMP} connected the proof of \citet*[GHZ,][]{GHZ89} to the Bell inequalities and the KS theorem, respectively.
+Similar connections between the Bell and KS theorems had been found before by Kochen in a private communication with Shimony \cite{Stairs:1983PS,HR83}; \citet{Stairs:1983PS}, to whom Mermin acknowledges input \cite{Mermin:1993RMP}, and \citet{HR83}; see also \citet{Brown:1990FPH}.

-There were still something that blocked unifying the KS theorem and Bell's theorem of impossibility of local hidden-variable theories.
+There was still something that blocked unification of the KS theorem and Bell's theorem of impossibility of local hidden-variable theories.
 While Bell's theorem leads to experimental tests of whether the world can be explained with theories that can be defined without any reference to quantum mechanics, the KS theorem is deeply attached to quantum mechanics.
 This attachment is triple.

 First, the KS theorem does not refer to general measurements, but to those that are represented in quantum mechanics by the spectral projectors of a self-adjoint operator.
 What does this restriction mean from a theory-independent point of view?
-Moreover, in quantum mechanics there are measurements that are not represented by projective measurements but by positive operator valued measures (POVMs).
+Moreover, in quantum mechanics there are measurements that are not represented by projective measurements but by POVMs.